richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/cybercombat.md

 ## Consequences of crashing things

 **Smartweapons** and similar gear that are Shaken can still be fired, as they have manual fallback controls, but they lose any bonuses they normally get from their electronics eg. smartgun bonuses.
-Note that it might be more effective for offensive deckers to use a Smoke action to inflict penalties when using the gear than to brick it outright.
+Note that it might be more effective for offensive deckers to use a [DoS attack]({{< relref "combat_decking.md#denial-of-service-attacks" >}}) instead.

 Similarly, if you disrupt the Matrix component of a **vehicle**, then the autopilot and navigation is disrupted, but the occupants can still use manual controls to drive it.
 If they don't, then a backup failsafe will attempt to bring it to a safe halt.